-- principal investigator declaring that the translation is an accurate reflection of the approved English version. - 15.5.4.2.4.10 The HSREC will acknowledge receipt of translations.
-However only the original English version will be officially approved.
-The HSREC reserves the right to check translations and delay approval of the study, if the translations are deemed to be of poor quality. - 15.5.4.2.4.11 Investigators and sponsors are encouraged to ensure that the informed consent process and the information that is given to the participant are presented in a language, and format, that optimally promotes understanding.
-This is of particular importance where the unavailability of informed consent in a particular language may act as an unjustifiable barrier to recruitment.
+- to this task.
+All translations should preferably be done 'back-to- back' i.e., English to Sesotho and back to English, by different translators. - 15.5.4.2.4.10.2 Translations should be returned to the HSREC accompanied by either a certificate of translation and/or back-translation or letter from the principal investigator declaring that the translation is an accurate reflection of the approved English version.
+This should be submitted as a notification to the HSREC. - 15.5.4.2.4.10.3 The HSREC will acknowledge receipt of translations. - 15.5.4.2.4.11 The HSREC reserves the right to check translations and delay approval of the study, if the translations are deemed to be of poor quality. - 15.5.4.2.4.12 Investigators and sponsors are encouraged to ensure that the informed consent process and the information that is given to the participant are presented in a language, and format, that optimally promotes understanding.
+This is also relevant for any other participant facing material.